LearnFintech / Banking

 Lessons for Founders

-1. Own the Relationship, Not just the Transaction
+1. Own the relationship, not just the transaction

-2. Use Your Scale as a Weapon
+2. Use scale as a pricing weapon

 Key Takeaways